 The National Archives

-We are expert advisers in information and records management and are a cultural, academic and heritage institution.
-We fulfil a leadership role for the archive sector and work to secure the future of physical and digital records.
+The National Archives are expert advisers in information and records management and are a cultural, academic and heritage institution.
+They fulfil a leadership role for the archive sector and work to secure the future of physical and digital records.